-About an hour into the passage, Carolyn gathered us students in the cockpit for a seamanship lesson.
+About an hour into the passage, Carolyn gathered us, students, in the cockpit for a seamanship lesson.
 With a whiteboard and a marker that’s always magically dry whenever she tries using it, Carolyn explained how sails propel the boat.
-(Bernouli’s Principle / “lift”).
+(Bernoulli’s Principle / “lift”).
 This was followed by a knot tying competition amongst the students.
 Although I found myself in the last place for many of the knots, I regained the knowledge I possessed 17 days ago.

 Our lunch was Matt’s family recipe– garbage bread.
 This amalgamation of meat and bread was quite tasty, despite the questionable choice in name.
 After we anchored in Pigeon Island, we had potatoes, rice, and veggies for dinner.
-This meal was good just like its predecessors.
-After dinner students were shocked to find that the forks that we had assumed went overboard for the past month were magically back in the galley.
+This meal was good, just like its predecessors.
+After dinner, students were shocked to find that the forks that we had assumed went overboard for the past month were magically back in the galley.
 We assumed it was the staff’s doing, and it’s quite incredible to think that people committed to this lucrative “prank” for a month.
 (We only had about five forks for well around a month and used spoons for every meal).
 Was it worth it in the end?
 You be the judge.
-It turns out the forks were an impulse buy while staff was fueling the dinghies, regardless of the source, it’s just nice to have forks back again.
+It turns out the forks were an impulse buy while the staff was fueling the dinghies.
+Regardless of the source, it’s just nice to have forks back again.